raspberrypilearning/serene-scene/en/step_4.md

 ## Set the scene

 In Scratch you can also add code to the Stage, rather than a Sprite.
-In this step you will change the brightness of the back drop and add some soothing sound effect.
+In this step you will change the brightness of the back drop and add some soothing sound effects.

 --- task ---